Flashcards

 Settlement Date

 The settlement date is the date on which payment is made for the purchase of a security.
-FRB Regulation T requires settlement by the fourth business day following the trade date.
-FINRA regular-way delivery requires settlement by the second business day following the trade date (T + 2).
+FINRA regular-way delivery requires settlement by the next business day following the trade date (T + 1).
+FRB Regulation T requires settlement by the third business day following the trade date (allowing for two additional business days).

 Share Identification